krr-up/flatland/notes.md

 # Malfunction quirks
 - state machine problem when off map malfunction
-    - continues to follow up malfunction problem
+    - continues to follow up malfunction problem two malfunctions after each other
+    - as it might not be doable as another malfunction could take the field
+    - this holds for old malfunctions, but also for malfunctions from the same time which occupy the field the agent would want to spawn

+# Adaptations
+- log stats
+- implement DO_NOTHING